tutors-sdk/setu-compsci-catalogue/unit-1-programmes/topic-06-WD_KCMSC_B/unit-7/talk-12-talk-12-Online_Forensics/talk-12-Online_Forensics.md

 ---
 icon:
-  type: mdi:magnify-scan
+  type: mdi:help-circle-outline
-  color: E57373
+  color: 398126
 ---

-Online Forensics

-This module aims to provide students with the skills to uncover information that is found in online  ...
+This module aims to provide students with the skills to uncover information that is found in online environments.
+Such environments may include cloud  ...